tsmith4014/tsmith4014/README.md

   - Using AWS CloudWatch for monitoring and logging.
   - Adhering to AWS Well-Architected Framework best practices.

-- 💻 **Software Dev**: Real Estate Property Tracker/Analyzer hybrid Fitness mobile app
+- 💻 **Software Dev**: Hybrid Real Estate Property Tracker & Analyzer/Fitness-game mobile app
   - Workplace automation within the logistics and education sectors.
+I love YAML!

 - 📊 **Data Science**: Building a predictive model for NFL player and team metrics
-  - Focusing on injuries, points scored, and other key performance indicators.
+  - Focused on modeling injuries with points scored, and other key performance, enviromental, and wildcard indicators.
   - Utilizing machine learning algorithms for predictive analytics.

 ### 🛠️ DevOps Practices in Action

 I've implemented a CI/CD pipeline right here in my GitHub profile!
-Every day at midnight, a GitHub Action runs a Python script that fetches a new programming joke from the [JokeAPI](https://jokeapi.dev/).
+Every day at midnight, a GitHub Action runs a Python script that fetches a new programming joke from tJokeAPI.
 It then updates this `README.md` with the new joke, providing a fresh laugh every day!

 #### Automation Configuration
 The entire process is automated using a `.yml` configuration file that resides in the `.github/workflows` directory of this repository.
 This YAML file defines the GitHub Action, specifying when it should run, what script it should execute, and other settings to ensure smooth operation.